 The TCCA and the ACCF main goals are to drive the development and operation of critical mobile and broadband standards and solutions for public safety and all other critical communications users with a focus on standardised critical broadband and the transition from Narrowband critical technologies into one common 3GPP standard for critical Broadband solutions (LTE/4G and 5G).

-Critical Communications World (CCW) events are conferences and exhibitions organised by The Critical Communications Association (TCCA) and are the largest and most influential events of its kind in the critical communications sector, a reputation which has been built over the course of its 20-year-plus history.
-CCW is the global showcase event for the critical communications sector, attracting thousands of attendees on an annual basis.
-Following on from 2018’s hugely successful show in Berlin, numbers of this year’s event in Kuala Lumpur in June 2019 continued to be overwhelmingly positive, registering one of the event’s highest turn-outs when taking place in the Far East.
-This year has once again seen CCW bring together the global critical communications community to share best practice and new ideas for the benefit of all.
-The 2020 CCW event will be held in Madrid, Spain.
+CRITICAL COMMUNICATIONS WORLD (CCW) – CCW events are conferences and exhibitions organised by The Critical Communications Association (TCCA) and MA Exhibitions are the largest and most influential events of its kind in the critical communications sector, a reputation which has been built over the course of its 20-year-plus history.
+CCW is the global showcase event for the critical communications sector, attracting thousands of attendees on an annual basis uniting mission-critical and business-critical end-users and manufacturers for three days of inspiration, knowledge and connections with updates on cutting-edge products and invaluable networking.

-Benefits of Membership
+Benefits of ACCF Membership

 - Allows a path of communication of specific user requirements regarding desirable hardware and software features, and functionality between users and manufacturers

-- Access to the various TCCA worksgroups i.e Broadband Industry Group, Critical Communications Broadband Group, Technical Forum, TETRA Industry Group, Transport Group, SCADA Smartgrid and Telemetry Group, and others (see TCCA website www.tcca.info)
+- Access to the various TCCA worksgroups i.e. Broadband Industry Group, Critical Communications Broadband Group, Technical Forum, TETRA Industry Group, Transport Group, SCADA Smartgrid and Telemetry Group, and others (see TCCA website www.tcca.info)